 Two-Step Authentication for Chrome Web-Store Developers

-As Google continues to make changes in their rules, a review process for authenticating new extensions has also been introduced.
+As Google continues to make changes in its rules, a review process for authenticating new extensions has also been introduced.
 Chrome web store will not feature any extensions that have obscured code.
-This new policy applies for all new submissions and relates to the code featured in the extension package.
+This new policy applies to all new submissions and relates to the code featured in the extension package.
 The policy also pertains to any external code and other resources on the internet.

 According to Google, current extensions with obscured code will have 90 days to submit updates.
 Failure to implement the changes will result in the extensions being dropped from the Chrome Web Store as of January 2019.
 The company also revealed that 70% of their blocked extensions contain obscured code.

 Other changes include the introduction of the two-step authentication, mandatory for all developer accounts.
 The measure will boost the security of the users and protect them against hacking.
 Google is also planning to introduce additional changes in 2019 to enhance security, performance, and privacy, as part of the upcoming extension manifest.